Spydiecy/ProtectedPay_Lisk/README.md

 ### Smart Savings Pots

-1. **Set Goals**: Set your savings target on the Umi Devnet
+1. **Set Goals**: Set your savings target on Flow Network or Filecoin
 2. **Contribute**: Add funds at your own pace with real-time progress tracking
-3. **Yield Option**: Opt to earn yield on your savings, helping grow both your funds and Umi's TVL
+3. **Yield Option**: Opt to earn yield on your savings, helping grow both your funds and network TVL
 4. **Flexible Access**: Withdraw partially or completely whenever needed

 ## 💻 User Interface